District 51 cancels school-sponsored trips outside of Colorado

 “As the situation is changing on an hourly basis, we will examine the status of the disease progression at the end of March or before, if needed, and make any determinations for April at that time.”

-District 51 spokeswoman Emily Shockley said this decision will impact several trips including one to France that was scheduled to leave on Tuesday as well as a sports trip to Arizona that had to be cancelled.
-She added that trips within the state are still a go as of now including the Colorado Mock Trial State Tournament in Golden beginning March 13, the Colorado Knowledge Bowl 2020 State Tournament held at Colorado State University on March 16 and a regional robotics competition on the Front Range on March 21.
+District 51 spokeswoman Emily Shockley said this decision will impact several trips including one to France that was scheduled to leave today as well as a sports trip to Arizona that had to be cancelled.
+She added that trips within the state are still scheduled, including the Colorado Mock Trial State Tournament in Golden beginning March 13, the Colorado Knowledge Bowl 2020 State Tournament held at Colorado State University on March 16 and a regional robotics competition on the Front Range on March 21.

-"As as far as we know none have been cancelled and those are still planned," she added.
+“As far as we know, none have been cancelled and those are still planned,” she added.

 The decision to cancel out-of-state trips for March came from the superintendent, who consulted with state and local health agencies along with the district’s athletic director before making the decision.